emblazonjava/convention-crawler/README.md

 ###Web-app Security

-[RetroBrowser](https://github.com/allisonf/retro-browser) uses ConventionCrawler as a mechanism to build a whitelist for validating URL endpoints.
+[RetroBrowser](https://github.com/allisonf/retro-browser) will use ConventionCrawler as a mechanism to build a whitelist for validating URL endpoints.

 #Set of Supported Frameworks